zomem/codex_change/codex-rs/app-server/README.md

 - `thread/archive` — move a thread’s rollout file into the archived directory; returns `{}` on success.
 - `turn/start` — add user input to a thread and begin Codex generation; responds with the initial `turn` object and streams `turn/started`, `item/*`, and `turn/completed` notifications.
 - `turn/interrupt` — request cancellation of an in-flight turn by `(thread_id, turn_id)`; success is an empty `{}` response and the turn finishes with `status: "interrupted"`.
+- `review/start` — kick off Codex’s automated reviewer for a thread; responds like `turn/start` and emits a `item/completed` notification with a `codeReview` item when results are ready.

 ### 1) Start or resume a thread